-We all know we should meditate; from mitigating chronic pain to easing the physical symptoms of anxiety, meditation has long been touted as a panacea for the people.
+Meditation is one of the most common recommendations for people who are stressed out, tired or in need of some self-care RnR. from mitigating chronic pain to easing the physical symptoms of anxiety, meditation has long been touted as a panacea for the people.
 In fact, meditation is the fastest-growing health trend in the U.S., and with new apps and retreats being introduced every day, it doesn’t look like it’s slowing down anytime soon.
-May is National Meditation Month, and it’s easy to see why.

 In addition to helping with stress, studies have shown that meditation can help improve immune function, promote increased longevity, and reduce blood pressure, says Dr. Will Cole, functional medicine expert and author of Ketotarian.
 “Meditation actually has a variety of benefits for your health beyond just reduced stress, which is still important, due to the fact that stress can both trigger and perpetuate health problems,” Cole said.